CamDavidsonPilon/lifelines/docs/examples.rst

 Example SQL query to get data from a table
 ##############################################

-Below is a way to get an example dataset from a relation database (this may vary depending on your database):
+Below is a way to get an example dataset from a relational database (this may vary depending on your database):

 .. code-block:: mysql